jeromkiller/HideAndSeekTracker/README.md

 ![CreateCapture.png](images/CreateCapture.png)

-Capture area's you've created are shown in the 'Area' tab.
+Capture areas you've created are shown in the 'Area' tab.
-You can change the name and color of these area's to your liking.
+You can change the name and color of these areas to your liking.
 You may also hide any unused capture areas from the world, these will not be used for tracking.

 ![AreaPanel.png](images/AreaPanel.png)